Seal rows, the king of pull exercises for back?

 You can only really feel your lats working once they are growing and developing.
 When you can’t feel them at the first, it is simply because you probably haven’t even built a base yet In this situation, just get bigger and stronger overall and stay patient.

 However, seal rows are great for speeding up this process.
 They really force you to focus on proper upper back engagement since you can’t cheat them.
 They’re a great training tool to help yourself feel the lats so that you can make great gains with them and start to expand that feeling and awareness into your other exercises.

 So if you are looking for width, but can’t seem to activate your lats, try them out!

 Whenever!
 You know what will really help you to improve?

-Instead of trying to do too many exercises, just focus on that one great exercise and do more sets.
-Get some heavy lifting at the start and do more hypertrophy sets at the end.
-If you can’t do seal rows because your gym does not have a bench, here is what you can do!
+Instead of trying to do too many exercises, just focus on a few great exercises and do more sets.
+Get some heavy lifting at the start and do more hypertrophy sets at the end – a good way to build strength and muscle.

 Seal row variations